Back to the Vote With Your Dollar Toolkit

-All across the country, people are creating healthy, vibrant, sustainable, and local food systems.
-Help change the food system in your area in the following ways:
+All across the country, people are creating healthy, vibrant, local, and sustainable food systems.
+Help change the system in your area in the following ways:

 1. Start your own garden (and raise your own chickens for eggs).
 For urban gardening advice, see our interview with "Garden Girl" Patti Moreno.